 Eligibility requirements: Be a citizen or permanent resident from any OAS Member State

 A core component of the Council’s work is through fellowships and grants.
 Council fellowship and grants programs are strategic – they are targeted to a problem, promote individual and institutional change, generate new knowledge and build networks.
 They typically distinguish themselves through a commitment to excellence and innovation; the promotion of interdisciplinary; the linking of social science training on key themes to broader research or field-building agendas; and the creation of ongoing research capacity-building networks via workshops, fellows conferences, summer institutes and other activities that complement research grants and work to develop national and international networks of scholars around topics of critical public concern.

-Application deadline: vary
+Application deadline: Vary

-The program supports graduate education new Americans.
+The program supports graduate education for new Americans.
 Fellows can study in any degree-granting program in any field at any university in the United States.
 Fellows are selected on the basis of merit – the specific criteria emphasize creativity, originality, initiative and sustained accomplishment.